-- 8.5 Regeneration and Investment Strategy The Council has approved a Regeneration and Investment Strategy (Minute Reference CM72, Council 5th April 2022).
-To date, Investment Properties have a value of £19.12 million in aggregate as at 31.3.2022. - 8.6 Purchases made within the strategy are capital expenditure.
-An income projection of £300,000 from the net ancillary income from investments in Investment property has been included within the 2022/23 Base Budget and it is predicted that this will increase by £50,000 for 2023/24 in line with rental reviews. - 8.7 The Council's Asset Base is £45.7 million at 31 March 2022.
+- 8.4 The Capital Receipts Reserve (which holds capital receipts which can be used to finance capital projects) has a balance of £56,000 as at 31.3.2022.
+This reflects the fact that the Council has hardly any capital receipts left that can be used to fund capital projects. - 8.5 The Capital Grants Unapplied Reserve has a balance of £353,000 as at 31 March 2022. - 8.6 Investment Property Strategy The Council has agreed an Investment Property strategy.
+To date, Investment Properties have a value of £19.12 million in aggregate as at 31.3.2022. - 8.7 Purchases made within the strategy are capital expenditure.
+An income projection of £300,000 from the net ancillary income from investments in Investment property has been included within the 2022/23 Base Budget and it is predicted that this will increase by £50,000 for 2023/24 in line with rental reviews. - 8.8 The Council's Asset Base is £45.7 million at 31 March 2022.
 The Council will continually review and challenge its asset base in order to deliver the optimum value for money from the Council's Assets.